movalex/BMD_requests/README.md

 13. Matte option to use alpha and inverse alpha from images applied to image planes and projections.

+14. UV mapping ID's.
+This is very important if you want to use a different mapping for displace3D

 ### Nodes and Flow
 1. Add batch change properties for multiple selected nodes.